Tiliqua rugosa: Predators

-The species was once preyed upon by dingos, Australian pythons such as Morelia spilota, and local peoples; today the potential threats are more likely to come from large, introduced feral species such as foxes and cats.
-In the bush habitat in Western Australia, birds of prey like falcons and kookaburras, and large snakes will commonly prey on these skinks.
+This species was once preyed upon by dingos and Australian pythons such as Morelia spilota, as well as by Aboriginal Australians; today the potential threats are more likely to come from large, introduced feral species such as foxes and cats.
+In the bush habitat in Western Australia, birds of prey like falcons and kookaburras, and large snakes will commonly prey on this skink.

 Ticks and nematodes commonly parasitise this species by attaching under scales or in the ear.
-The kangaroo soft tick, Ornithodoros gurneyi, has been studied as a common parasite of T. rugosa, with claims that it infects the skinks when they spend time under trees or shrubs, where they commonly shelter during hot summer days.
+The kangaroo soft tick, Ornithodoros gurneyi, has been studied as an occasional parasite of Tiliqua rugosa, likely due to cohabitation of shrubs and leaf litter underneath trees where red kangaroos and wallabies shelter during hot summer days.
+While the red kangaroo is considered to be the primary host of O. gurneyi, it has been observed that larval and nymph ticks can parasitise T. rugosa and successfully develop to maturity.
+It is suggested that T. rugosa may play a role in dispersal of O. gurneyi as individual of this skink species have a relatively large home range, within which there may be several sites where host species interact.

-They have many performative defence mechanisms for predators.
-T. rugosa tends to gape open its mouth and display its blue tongue, which is often accompanied with intense hissing.
-Since they have a harsh bite, it is used for defence if interactions worsen.
+T. rugosa has many performative defence mechanisms for predators.
+It tends to gape open its mouth and display its blue tongue, which is often accompanied by intense hissing.
+It has a harsh bite, which is used for defence if interactions worsen.

 Reproduction

 T. rugosa is a viviparous skink meaning that its young are born live rather than being hatched from eggs as with most other lizards.
-Females may give birth to a single offspring that, on average, is 35% of her body weight.
+Pregnancy and parturition are incredibly taxing on females.
+Relative clutch mass is 26.8% ±1.5% that of the mother.

 Brood size may be from one to four — more usually two to three — relatively large offspring.
 The trade-off with small litter size versus large body size increases their survival chances.
 Females possess a well-developed placenta with which they feed their unborn young.

 Unlike most other lizards the species tends to be monogamous and tend to re-unite in pairs during September to November prior to the breeding season.
 Pairs have been known to return to each other every year for up to 20 years.
 The breeding season is from December to April and the gestation period is usually 3–5 months.

 When they are born, the young immediately consume their afterbirth.
 They stay with their parents for several months before becoming independent, but they remain in close proximity, forming a colony of closely related skinks.

 The male of a monogamous pair eats less while parenting, remaining alert and ready to give an alarm.
 They will tail behind the female to protect them from rival males while the female fends for food.